atomicojs/base/README.md

 ### npm run create:component

-Create a component in the `src/components` directory [with the recommended structure](https://atomico.gitbook.io/doc/guides/code-style) `Atomico`.
+Create a webcomponent with the structure recommended by Atomico

 ### npm run create:hook

-Create a hook in the `src/hooks` directory with the [recommended structure](https://atomico.gitbook.io/doc/guides/code-style) `Atomico`.
+Create a hook with the structure recommended by Atomico